 Talk show host Dennis Peng picked up the inquiry.
 Peng commented that Tsai’s missing thesis was the most bizarre thing he had encountered in his twenty-five year academic career.

 Fear that a scandal would sour Tsai’s chances of reelection and return the Kuomintang to power have kept the lid on the story of the phantom thesis.
 Democratic Progressive Party loyalists have gone silent on the controversy and Tsai Ing-wen has nothing yet to say on the matter.

 Taiwan, caught in political purgatory and a longstanding strategic ambiguity, continues to be a land where anything is possible and nothing is certain.
 Answers about Tsai’s thesis are not to be had leaving lingering questions that will not quietly go away.

 The controversy over Tsai’s thesis only expanded after she turned in a faxed copy of the document.
-Tsai then escalated the matter by bringing lawsuit against two professors for remarks made about the thesis.
-Hwan Lin, one of the two professors facing a laawsuit has recently released his report on Tsai’s thesis in English.
+Tsai then escalated the matter by bringing a lawsuit against two professors for remarks made about the thesis.
+Hwan Lin, another professor facing a lawsuit has released his report on Tsai’s thesis in English.

 The London School of Economics has failed to reveal the identity of the thesis examiners who reviewed Tsai’s thesis, directing inquiries to the University of London.
-The univetsity has refused to release the names citing the Privacy Act.
+The university has refused to release the names citing the Privacy Act.
 An appeal to the United Kingdom Information Commissioner resuilted in a decision the names of thesis examiners are the private business of Tsai.
 The matter is now pending in a court appeal to the Information Review Tribunal which has issued a preliminary ruling allowing the case to go forward.
 Final submissions are due June 22, 2021.

-This article has been updated to reflect the role of the University of London in the thesis story.
+This article has been updated to reflect the role of the University of London in the thesis story and pending litigation.